ranja-sarkar/Time_series/README.md

 Stationarity means that the mean and variance are constant and do not change over time.
 The trend is how the mean value of a time-series changes over time, the seasonality is how the mean value of a time-series changes over seasons in a year.

+For a non-stationary time series, there are two approaches to model the trend and seasonality - detrending, differencing.

+In detrending, use a regression model, slope of the linear regression fit is the increase/decrease of y-value with x (time).
+Detrending only works for linear trends.

+In differencing, use difference between two consecutive values in time.
+Differencing can deal with both changes in the mean (first-order difference) as well as changes in the mean movement (second-order difference).

 ---